 What Does the Bible Say About Gossip and Backbiting? – Let’s Dig in More!

 So we have this one instance of lashon hara in the Bible but what does the Bible say about the sin of gossip overall?
 After all, as we have established, some gossip is true, and some are not.

 Some are repeated in good conscience, some without being for a constructive reason, and some are repeated to outright harm someone or drive a wedge between people.
 We may call that having a backbiting tongue.

 This sort of talk, the kind that is meant to cause division between people, is known in Hebrew as rechilut.

 Before we get to what the Bible says about gossip, let me just share what the opinion of the sages were.

-The sages have taught that it is greater harm to hurt someone personally than financially because a person can always replace money but the shame that person incurs goes on and could follow him for his lifetime.
+The sages have taught that it is a greater harm to hurt someone personally than financially because a person can always replace money but the shame that person incurs goes on and could follow him for his lifetime.
 They were of the opinion that to embarrass someone in public was akin to murder.